VictoriaKinkajou/Hangman-Project/README.md

 ### Milestone_2

-I have written code that:
+The code in this milestone:
 - defines the list of possible words for the game
 - randomly selects a word from the list
 - prompts the user to enter a letter